drwalton/lsd_slam/README.md

 should contain OpenCV 3.0 (the README.md file should be in this folder).
 This should allow libraries to be located automatically by CMake.

+Aside from direct dependencies, you will also need Visual Studio, CMake and some version of Git (for example, the one included in SourceTree).

 The following dependencies are required; the listed versions have been used to successfully compile this code.

 * OpenCV (3.0.0)